fhildeb/lukso-node-guide/6-blockchain-clients/8-cli-setup.md

 ### 6.8.7 Importing the Validator Keys

 If the the network started correctly and was syncing, you could continue setting up your validator if you would like to participate in the consensus of the blockchain too.
-However, there are different processes of becoming a validator for mainnet and testnet:
+There are different processes of becoming a validator for mainnet and testnet:

-#### Mainnet
+### Import and Key Setup for Mainnet

 Only validators that deposited LYXe to the [Genesis Deposit Contract](https://etherscan.io/address/0x42000421dd80D1e90E56E87e6eE18D7770b9F8cC#code) before it was frozen on May 9th 2023 can run the back structure of the network until the LYXe Migration is live on the LUKSO blockchain.
 The migration is [expected](https://medium.com/lukso/its-happening-the-genesis-validators-are-coming-ce5e07935df6) around one month after the initial network start.